nickbartram/deep-learning-challenge/README.md

 ## Usage

-The report file is located in the `Report` directory of the repo (`Report/Report.md`).
+The report file is located in the main directory of the repo (`Report.md`).
 This report provides a comprehensive summary of the neural network model.

 The model `.h5` files are saved to the repo, and are located in the `Output` directory.
 All images are located in the `images` directory of the repo.